New premises for the College - 6 Alie Street London E1 8QT

 Members and trainees' lounge

-We have created a dedicated member and trainees' lounge on the ground floor where members will be able to drop in at any time.
-Free refreshments will be available and there will be an open-plan informal meeting and working space with desks situated at the rear.
+We have created a dedicated member and trainees' lounge on the ground floor where members are able to drop in at any time.
+Free refreshments are available with an open-plan informal meeting and working space with desks situated at the rear.

-The lounge will also feature a full library collection which will be managed by our Honorary Librarian and Archivist.
-There will also be three bookable internal meeting rooms.
+The lounge also features a full library collection managed by our Honorary Librarian and Archivist.
+There are aslothree bookable internal meeting rooms.

 If you would like further information about the College’s new premises, please email firstname.lastname@example.org.